wordpress-mobile/test-cases/test-cases/gutenberg/group.md

 ##### TC007

-### Navigation down works according to parent-first approach
+### Navigation down works according to deepest-descendent-first approach

 -   Add a `Group` block
 -   Create some nested structure ( at least 3 levels deep )
 -   Clear selection
 -   Press on the bottom-most block in hierarchy of added `Group`
--   Check if the selection is redirect properly to top-most parent
+-   Check if the selection is redirect properly to depest descendant
--   Repeat - press on the bottom-most block in hierarchy of added `Group`
--   Check if each time you press nested block you move selection one level down (block which gets selection should be common ancestor with previously selected block and pressed block)

 --------------------------------------------------------------------------------